kentcdodds/match-sorter/README.md

 ```

 This even works with arrays of multiple nested objects: just specify the key
-using dot-notation like there is no array or, more explicitly, use the `*`
-wildcard instead of a numeric index.
+using dot-notation with the `*` wildcard instead of a numeric index.

 ```javascript
 const nestedObjList = [